longturn/freeciv21/docs/Manuals/Game/message-options.rst

     * Event Name: ``E_REVOLT_DONE``

 Nation: Revolution Started
-  You have started a revolution to form a new government and are now in anarchy.
+  You have started a revolution to form a new government and are now in :government:`anarchy`.

   .. hlist::
     :columns: 2